 Eating & drinking recognizable foods in front of children is not acceptable.
 (Ex.
-Candy, cookies, cake, junk food, coke in a can, fast food).
+Candy, cookies, cake, junk food, coke in a can).
 We understand that at times, it is important for one to eat when it is not a mealtime.
-If you need something to eat, "sneak a snack", but please be smart about it (i.e. step into the closet, run to the bathroom).
-As dietary or medical needs necessitate eating throughout the day, please do so discreetly.
-Make sure you inform your co-teacher you are slipping into the closet to "sneak a snack".
-Remember this should be done very quickly.
-Berkley policy is to never leave a classroom out of ratio.
+If you need something to eat, due to dietary or medical needs necessitate please let administration know and we will make arrangements for you.